blockchain99/SemanticWeb/README.md

 • Subproperties and superproperties

+### There are twon imporrant elements in RDF Schema, They are Classes and Properties.

-1. Classes are as follows.
+#### 1. Classes are as follows.

   • rdfs:Class is Concept of a class, defines an abstract object and is applied (with rdf:type) to create instances